 Can I go around with bare shoulders in Nepal?
 What about in temples?

 I suggest you leave your skimpy clothes for the nightclubs!
 Bare shoulders are not seen in any of the local styles of dressing.
 You will get stared at in the streets.
-Definitely you should not bare your shoulders in temples as this is disrespectful.
+You should not bare your shoulders in temples as this is disrespectful.
 If you have done this and no one said anything, it is not because it’s acceptable but because people were too shy and/ or respectful to mention it to you.

 Can I wear short shorts when trekking?